 - IMPORTANT: ArtStreet applicants do not need to complete steps 8 & 9 on myhousing.udayton.edu.
 This is for neighborhood houses only (ArtStreet is considered a living learning community, not a neighborhood house).

 - Complete the ArtStreet Group Application questions and submit Word document via email to firstname.lastname@example.org

 Questions?
 Contact Nicole Rottmueller-Jones, Assistant Director of ArtStreet, at email@example.com or 937-229-5101.

 The following questions must be answered as a group.
 For application document and submission instructions, visit the Housing and Residence Life website >>

 MISSION and VALUES:

-4. SMART GOALS: Please list 3 SMART goals that will help you implement and accomplish your service project.
+4. SMART GOALS: Please list 3 SMART goals that will help you implement and accomplish your Spark project.
 Please make sure that one of your goals also addresses how your group will improve/contribute to the neighborhood community as described in the University’s Commitment to Community document.

 5. LOCATION: Please indicate your first, second, and third choices for housing location if you are selected to reside at ArtStreet.

 6. CO-OP or STUDY ABROAD: If your group has members who will be on co-op or study abroad during the year, please explain here and include which semester(s).